Jnnamchi/text-analysis-tool/README.md

 # text-analysis-tool
-Python tool that mine and analyzes a body of text from a given file
+Python tool that mines and analyzes a body of text from a given file